Routing

 Explainability

-"reason": "Best quality-per-dollar within latency budget"
+X-NR-Route-Reason: best quality-per-dollar within latency budget

 Model routing chooses which model; provider routing chooses which endpoint serves it.
-Combine both — see Provider routing.
+Combine both, see Provider routing.